fabric/fabric/sites/www/troubleshooting.rst

   behavior or output of a remote command, try recreating it without Fabric
   involved:

 ..
-FIXME: update specifics here
+TODO: update specifics here

     * Run Fabric with ``--show=debug`` and look for the ``run:`` or ``sudo:`` line about the command in question.
 Try running that exact command,